 Listening is essential when learning a language.
 Even if you don’t understand much of what is being said you should try and get exposed to the sound of your target language as much as possible.
 Little by little you’ll start recognising words and sentences.

 Movies are one of my favourite things, so I try to combine business with pleasure by watching one or two films in Swedish every month.
 It’s an effortless way to keep studying in my free time.
 I’ve recently started watching the Millennium series and surprisingly I could grasp more than a few sentences.
 What a great confidence boost!

-I’ve been looking for good Swedish youtubers, but for now I only follow Clara Henry.
-She doesn’t really say much in her videos, but I like her sassy attitude and her vlogs are entertaining.
+I’ve been looking for good Swedish youtubers, but for now, I only follow Clara Henry.
+I like her sassy attitude and her vlogs are entertaining.
 I would love to find more Swedish vloggers to follow, so please feel free to leave a comment if you know any!